Introducing a new platform for strategic growth

 Usually, a more narrow use case to an offering brings value to a market, and as the opportunity opens up, it can evolve into a platform sale.
 But before startups can see a true platform approach, you have to see how existing products can deliver on a larger promise for customers.
 After that, you can go find that “platform market fit.”

-Having the vision for a platform sale is also necessary for any business to continue to be an independent player or achieve that large and enviable monetary event via strategic exit.
+Having the vision for a platform sale is also necessary for any business to continue to be an independent player or achieve that large and enviable monetary event via strategic exit or IPO.
 This is especially true in an ecosystem where companies with unique tools or services are targets for companies that already have a platform play in place, with a large customer base and proven go-to-market (GTM) machine.
 Building out a platform and successfully rolling it out to customers — and ensuring they embrace it — is a big challenge, but with big challenges come big rewards.

-Build What Customers Want – and Validate
+2. Build What Customers Want – and Validate

 It may seem obvious to build products well-tailored to customers’ wants and needs, but too many SaaS tech founders and product development teams fall into the trap of iterating based on their own visions.
 This is a product-out approach.